b3nab/payload-better-auth/README.md

 The `payload-better-auth` plugin wraps the better-auth library to seamleassly integrate advanced authentication features into Payload CMS v3.
 It enhanches developer productivity and user experience by offering more sophisticated authentication methods beyond Payload's built-in auth system.
 Definitely it's a better-way 🤓 to manage authentication for Payload CMS v3.

+### Why This Plugin?

+While Payload CMS comes with a solid and extensible authentication system out of the box, it primarily focuses on basic email/password authentication and API keys.
+This serves many use cases well, but modern applications often require more sophisticated authentication methods and features.

+### Features

 The goal is to seamlessly integrate better-auth in your Payload CMS v3 application, providing a robust and feature-rich authentication system with a focus on user experience and developer productivity.

 - **Basic integration - Out of the box 🤝**
   - Integration with Better Auth
+  - Automatic Collections creation
-  - Better Auth API Endpoints
+  - Automatic Better Auth API Endpoints creation
   - Payload Adapter as Better Auth database
 - **Better Integration 🤓**
   - 2FA TOTP-based for Admin Panel
-  - Automatic Collections creation
-  - Extend Collections using Payload-like collection's config
+  - Easily extend Collections using Payload-like collection's config

 ## Installation